 An indirect foreign exchange mechanism known as a Blue Chip Swap ("BCS") allows entities to remit U.S. dollars from Argentina through the purchase and sale of BCS securities.
-During the second quarter of 2023, we completed a series of BCS transactions at implied exchange rates ("BCS rates") that were approximately 106% higher than the official exchange rate resulting in a loss of \$57 million.
-We continue to use the official exchange rate for remeasurement of our Argentine pesodenominated net monetary assets under U.S. GAAP as the BCS rates do not meet the criteria for remeasurement under U.S. GAAP.
+During each of the years ended December 31, 2024 and 2023, we completed a series of BCS transactions at implied exchange rates ("BCS rates") that were approximately 26% and 106% higher, respectively, than the official exchange rate, resulting in a loss of \$10 million and \$57 million, respectively.
+We continue to use the official exchange rate for remeasurement of our Argentine peso-denominated net monetary assets under U.S. GAAP as the BCS rates do not meet the criteria for remeasurement under U.S. GAAP.